The Bright Facade of Paris: a novel of the Belle Époque ,

 The character of Lily is loosely based upon my own grandmother, who worked as a model in London before the First World War.
 The novel draws upon the body of research collected for my MA dissertation on Jeanne Margaine-Lacroix.

-The background to Behind the Bright Façade is explored here:
+The background to The Bright Facade of Paris is explored here: